jstanford-legacy/cyber-portfolio/projects/SMB Misconfiguration Lab: Attack & Remediation/README.md

 # SMB Misconfiguration Lab: Attack & Remediation
+### TL;DR: Weak SMB settings + short passwords = quick compromise.
+By enforcing ≥12-character policies, lockouts, and restricting SMB to domain networks, brute-force and hash cracking attacks became impractical.

+### Ethics / Scope: This lab was performed in an isolated, self-hosted environment under my control.
+No real systems or networks were targeted.
 ## Overview
 This lab demonstrates how weak SMB configurations and poor password policies can be exploited, and how proper remediation makes brute force infeasible.
 The goal was not only to exploit the misconfiguration, but also to **apply defensive measures** (password policy, lockout policy, firewall rules) to harden the system.